BNA Local Groups Forum 2024: Member democracy in action

 16th Sep 2024

 Two weeks ago, on 2nd September, 20 BNA Local Group Representatives (LGRs) and BNA Local Group Student Representatives (LGSRs) from institutions around the UK and Ireland gathered in Birmingham for the 2024 BNA Local Groups Forum.
-LGRs and LGSRs are BNA members who have taken on a voluntary role to listen to the priorities of their local neuroscience communities, and support those people make change together on the issues that matter to them through joining and getting involved in their BNA Local Groups.
+LGRs and LGSRs are BNA members who have taken on a voluntary role to listen to the priorities of their local neuroscience communities, and support those people to make change together on the issues that matter to them, through joining and getting involved in their BNA Local Groups.

 This annual event – one of the most important dates in the BNA calendar and hosted by a different Local Group each year – is where LGRs and LGSRs come together and represent their local neuroscience communities in national-level conversations about how we can best continue to take our organisation forwards.
 This year hosted by the Birmingham BNA Local Group, the Forum's programme featured some recent highlights from Local-Group-run BNA events, best practice for engaging more of the neuroscience community in our activity, and how we can use BNA resources to better support the interests of Early Career Researchers.